iamgsshetty/AKOS/README.md

 - Run code pore_distribution.py to get plots:
   - Scatter plot for pore distribution along the layer
   - Heatmap for pore distribution along the layer
+- Run all of these codes on dataset pores_data_fit_eng